jcont12/aid/notes.md

 13.- Connecting MySQL to Node.js - https://www.sitepoint.com/using-node-mysql-javascript-client/

 14.- The equivalent for ActiveRecord in Node.js is SEQUELIZE (http://docs.sequelizejs.com/manual/installation/getting-started).
 Make sure to install mysql2 as well.
 We have to require sequelize, and OP(weird thing that throws an error).

+15. To begin with the project and create models, you have to install the sequelize cli (command line interface).
+Make sure you install it globally (npm install -g sequelize-cli).
+Then type sequelize init.